DR. LUCY MCBRIDE

 BIOGRAPHY

-Dr. Lucy McBride is a native Washingtonian.
-She attended the National Cathedral School, Princeton University, and Harvard Medical School, where she graduated with honors.
-She earned a Masters's Degree in Pharmacology as a 1996 Fulbright scholar at the University of Cambridge, U.K. Dr. McBride completed her internship and residency in Internal Medicine at the Johns Hopkins Hospital.
-She then spent several years in the Emergency Medicine faculty at Hopkins.
+Dr. Lucy McBride is a board-certified internist who has practiced primary care medicine in Washington, DC, for over two decades.
+She is a native Washingtonian who attended the National Cathedral School before earning her undergraduate degree from Princeton University.
+She graduated with honors from Harvard Medical School and earned a Master's Degree in Pharmacology as a Fulbright Scholar at the University of Cambridge, U.K. She completed her internship and residency in Internal Medicine at Johns Hopkins Hospital, where she later served on the Emergency Medicine faculty.

-You can find more about Dr. McBride here.
+You can learn more about Dr. McBride here.
+You can subscribe to her free newsletter here.

 - Lucy McBride, MD